ryanmaguire/Mathematics-and-Physics/README.md

 # Mathematics_and_Physics
 Various notes on mathematics and physics organized in several volumes. **This project is currently incomplete and will remain so for quite some time**.
-I am actively working on it, but the end goal is big.
+I am actively working on it, but the end goal is rather big.
 Recently I've updated the geometry to be A5 paper with 14mm margins and some of the older notes that I have not yet gotten to will have equations falling out of the page.
 I've also rewritten several environments for displaying and emphasizing theorems and definitions, but this means some of the older ones will be poorly formatted.
 I